MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ---
 title: "What's new for C++ in Visual Studio"
-description: "The new features and fixes in the Microsoft C/C++ compiler and tools in Visual Studio." ms.date: 08/23/2023 ms.technology: "cpp-ide" ms.custom: intro-whats-new
+description: "The new features and fixes in the Microsoft C/C++ compiler and tools in Visual Studio." ms.date: 11/09/2023 ms.technology: "cpp-ide" ms.custom: intro-whats-new
 ---

 # What's new for C++ in Visual Studio 2022

 Visual Studio 2022 brings many updates and fixes to the Microsoft C++ environment.
-We've added features and fixed many bugs and issues in the compiler and tools.
+We added features and fixed many bugs and issues in the compiler and tools.
 The Visual Studio IDE also offers significant improvements in performance and productivity, and now runs natively as a 64-bit application.

 For more information on what's new in all of Visual Studio, see [What's new in Visual Studio 2022](/visualstudio/ide/whats-new-visual-studio-2022?view=vs-2022&preserve-view=true).
 For information about what's new in the C++ docs, see [Microsoft C++ docs: What's new](./whats-new-cpp-docs.md)

+## What's new for C++ in Visual Studio version 17.8

+Briefly, some of the new features are:
+* C++ structured diagnostics in the Output window and a new problem details window that provides more information about the error.
+For more information, see [Structured SARIF Output](../build/reference/sarif-output.md) and [Problem Details Window](/visualstudio/ide/reference/problem-details-window).
+* A feature that lets you visualize the size and alignment of your classes, structs, unions, base types, or enums even before the code is compiled.
+Hover over the identifier and a Quick Info displays the size and alignment information.
+* A feature that suggests when to mark member functions `const` because they don’t modify the object’s state.
+Hover over a member function and click the light bulb icon to mark the function as `const`.
+* Visual Studio now prompts you to mark global functions as static via a screwdriver icon that will appear by the function name.
+Click the screwdriver icon to mark the function as static.
+* Unused #include directives are dimmed in the editor.
+You can hover over a dimmed include and use the light bulb menu to either remove that include or all unused includes.
+You can also add `#include` directives for entities that are currently indirectly included via other headers.
+For more information, see [Clean up C/C++ includes in Visual Studio](../ide/include-cleanup-overview.md).
+* More Unreal Engine support:
+    * Unreal Engine Test Adapter lets you discover, run, manage, and debug your Unreal Engine tests without leaving the Visual Studio IDE.
+    * With Unreal Engine Code Snippets, you can find common Unreal Engine constructs as snippets in your member list.
+    * Build Insights is now integrated with Visual Studio 2022 and works with MSBuild and CMake projects using MSVC.
+You can now see additional information about the compilation of a function such as how long it took to compile and the number of ForceInlines.
+* Remote Linux unit test support now lets you run your CTest and GTest tests on your remote Linux machines from Visual Studio’s Test Explorer, just like your local tests.

+For a summary of new features in the Visual Studio 17.8 IDE, see [Visual Studio 2022 version 17.8 Release Notes](/visualstudio/releases/2022/release-notes).

 ## What's new for C++ in Visual Studio version 17.7